oriolbcn/piet/README.md

 * v.0.1.1 Added support for GIFs.
 Added an extra option to use pngquant (thanks @rogercampos).
 Solved problems with Carrierwave >= 0.6 (thanks @mllocs and @huacnlee).
 * v.0.1.2 Fixed some problems with missing processing, thanks to @lentg.
 * v.0.1.3 Use png_quantizator gem instead of the own implementation.
+* v.0.2 Added more tools and refactored structure. **NOTE: This version is not backwards compatible with the previous, since now it encapsulates the 'quality' option for jpegoptim in a hash corresponding to the options passed to this tool**